Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

 1. Keep the default values for all other settings on this page.
 1. Click **Next**, choose **Free Form**, and click **Finish**.

-## Synchronize the inventory for your AWS managed system
+## Synchronize the inventory for your AWS cloud account

-To  ensure that your newly created AMI is available to add to the service  catalog, synchronize the inventory for your AWS managed system.
+To  ensure that your newly created AMI is available to add to the service  catalog, synchronize the inventory for your AWS cloud account.

 1. In Commander, go to **Views > Operational**.
-1. Right-click your AWS managed system and select **Synchronize Inventory**.
+1. Right-click your AWS cloud account and select **Synchronize Inventory**.

 ## Create a service catalog entry

 Next, create an entry in the service catalog that:

 - Allows the requester to choose which Kubernetes version to deploy (optional)
-- Allows the requester to specify the name of the Commander managed system
+- Allows the requester to specify the name of the Commander cloud account
 - Provisions three instances from the previously created EC2 AMI
 - Applies the component-level completion workflow to each deployed instance
 - Applies the service-level completion workflow to the deployed cluster